-Often referred to the “Swiss Army Knife of Machining” due to their versatility, Double Angle Shank Cutters are 6-in1 tools worth keeping on hand in any machine shop.
+Often referred to the “Swiss Army Knife of Machining” due to their versatility, Double Angle Shank Cutters are 6-in1 multi-functional tools worth keeping on hand in any machine shop.
 Since these tools cut on all sides of their head, they are useful in a variety of situations.

 With the ability to thread mill and countersink, Double Angle Shank cutters are perfect for holemaking operations.
 On top of that, their clearance advantage over standard end mills makes them extremely well suited to a variety of finishing operations in difficult to reach places.

 Flat Bottom Tools